Nissan Leaf hatchback review

 Looks-wise, the Leaf straddles the middle ground between the conventional Hyundai Ioniq Electric and the more out-there styling of the Polestar 2.
 With its sharp lines and blue '3D mesh' front grille, the Leaf is sufficiently interesting to stand out from regular family hatchbacks like the Ford Focus or Peugeot 308, but isn't so wild-looking as to alienate those who don't want to be labelled by their choice of zero-emissions motoring.

 The standard Leaf is capable of a maximum range of 168 miles (under the new WLTP testing regime), while the e+ claims a range of 239 miles.
-Battery charging won't take forever – with the smaller battery 40kWh Leaf a 50kW quick charger will give you 80% capacity in around 40 minutes.
+Battery charging won't take forever – with the smaller 40kWh battery, a 50kW quick charger will give you 80% capacity in around 40 minutes.
 Home charging is rather slower with a full charge from a 6.6kW wallbox taking 7.5 hours.
 The larger capacity 62kWh battery in the Leaf e+ takes around 35 minutes to charge from 10% to 80% capacity using a 100kW rapid charger, with a 6.6kW wall charger taking 11.5 hours to achieve a full charge.
 Still, it means you can wake up with a fully charged Leaf every morning if you plug it in when you get home.

 Both of those range figures eclipse the Mazda MX-30 (124 miles) but the Ioniq Electric is a little better than the standard Leaf thanks to a range of 174 miles, while the new Volkswagen ID.3 manages at least 205 miles.
 Changing climatic conditions can have an effect on range, but the Leaf should be able to manage around 150 miles between charges in standard guise, even in poor weather and real-world traffic – enough for many drivers to commute for a week.